Technical crew: Identifying the technical crew

 Most often, though not exclusively, members of the technical crew will be wearing black or similarly dark-coloured clothing in order to be fairly inconspicuous, so that they are not particularly distracting to the audience in the carrying out of their routines and tasks.
 Occasionally, larger scale or touring productions will provide clothing branded with the name and/or date of the production.
+While this tradition of wearing inconspicuous clothing still persists, newer productions started to integrate smart wear and light sensitive fabrics that help the crew coordinate backstage.
+This helps the crew stay hidden on stage.